AdobeDocs/platform-learn.en/help/tutorial-website-implementation/add-data-elements-rules.md

 ![Console Message](images/samplepage-console.png)

-Congratulations, you created your first data element and rule and built your first tags library!
+Congratulations, you created your first data element and rule and built your first tag library!

 ## Use the Working Library Feature